fmpothier/Climate_Impact_Analysis/README.md

 The study area for this research is British Columbia (BC), Canada, located between 48° and 60°N latitude and spanning 944,735 km² (Figure 4).
 BC is renowned for its diverse ecosystems, which range from coastal rainforests and alpine tundra to boreal forests and temperate grasslands.
 This ecological diversity is driven by significant variations in elevation, temperature, precipitation, soil type, and geographic location.

 The coastal rainforests, situated along BC’s Pacific coastline, experience abundant precipitation, particularly during the winter months, and enjoy mild temperatures year-round.
-Winters typically range from 5 to 10°C, while summers vary between 15 and 20°C.

-The alpine tundra, found at higher elevations, is characterized by cold temperatures year-round, with low precipitation that primarily falls as snow.
+Winters typically range from 5 to 10°C, while summers vary between 15 and 20°C. The alpine tundra, found at higher elevations, is characterized by cold temperatures year-round, with low precipitation that primarily falls as snow.
 The boreal forests, prevalent in northern BC, receive moderate precipitation throughout the year, with cool summers and harsh winters that can dip to −40°C. In contrast, the temperate grasslands, located in interior regions such as the Okanagan Valley, receive low precipitation (mostly in spring), experience cold winters, and endure very hot summers, with temperatures often exceeding 35°C. These ecosystems reflect the complexity of BC's topography and climate, which play a critical role in shaping wildfire activity across the region.

 This study utilizes secondary data obtained from two primary sources.
 The Fire data was collected from the BC Data Catalogue and includes the number of fires each year, the total area burned, and the geographic locations of the fires.
 Climate data was obtained from the Weather Station Data Portal and has the station name, elevation, location, total precipitation, average precipitation, and average temperature for each data point.
 Both fire and climate data are point data and were analyzed spatially and temporally to assess patterns and relationships.

 One significant limitation of the climate data is the sparse distribution of weather stations across the study area.
 Only 200 to 400 weather stations provide data for a region as vast and topographically diverse as BC.
 This limited coverage introduces potential biases and gaps, particularly in remote or high-elevation regions where weather conditions can vary considerably over short distances.

 The fire and climate datasets are essential to understanding the relationship between wildfires and climatic conditions.
 The fire data allows for spatial and temporal analysis of wildfire occurrences and their impact, while the climate data provides critical variables, such as precipitation and temperature, which influence wildfire behavior and intensity.

-3.0 Methods
+<b>3.0 Methods</b>

 This study employs a range of spatial analysis methods to investigate the relationship between climate and wildfire activity in British Columbia (BC).
 The analysis includes examining the spatial distribution of weather stations and wildfires, as well as assessing spatial autocorrelation within each dataset.
 These methods are crucial for identifying patterns and dependencies in the spatial arrangement of data points.